git-swaraj/Lending-club-case-study/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by EDA session by Upgrad
 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by
+Swaraj Kumar​
+Gagan Banga

 <!-- Optional -->